Best and Worse of 2022 | Yearly Wrap-Up

 Cyberpunk 2077

 Admittedly, this could go into the list of games I need to play more because I haven’t gotten very far, but I’m trying to theme things here!
 When discussing Cyberpunk 2077 there’s no getting around the reception it got at launch.
 In some ways, it manages to be on par with the levels of expectation and disappointment that No Man’s Sky experienced.
-That being said, the internet was a buzz with Cyberpunk 2077 for a number of reasons this year, and the public opinion seemed to be turning around.
+That being said, the internet was a buzz with Cyberpunk 2077 for a number of reasons this year, and public opinion seemed to be turning around.
 Much like No Man’s Sky, it had a rough start and seems to be winning people over with improvements.
 So I decided to give it a shot and, well, I haven’t been too impressed so far.
 That being said, I’ve barely even begun so I can’t really give it too much heat.
-What I have experienced makes me want to ask whomever was the director for the game: “Why did you decide to have the opening chapter of the game filled with montages of our character doing missions, heists, and other crimes instead of letting the player do them?”
+What I have experienced makes me want to ask whoever the director was for the game: “Why did you decide to have the opening chapter of the game filled with montages of our character doing missions, heists, and other crimes instead of letting the player do them?”
 Maybe there will be a mod or DLC later that actually lets you play the parts the game intentionally skips for no good reason.

 Games I Played The most